cwyant314159/generic-application-template/README.md

 ### Clean Target

 The `clean` target removes all build generated files.
-It uses the `RM` variable ,and it assumes that the recursive ( `-r` ) and force ( `-f` ) flags are already specified in the variable.
+It uses the `RM` variable, and it assumes that the recursive ( `-r` ) and force ( `-f` ) flags are already specified in the variable.
 This target has no dependencies.

 ### Dump Target

 The `dump` target is mostly used for debugging the Makefile.
 It is a `.PHONY` target (does not produce an output file).
-It's purpose is to output the contents of the variable in the Makefile.
+It's purpose is to output the contents of the variables in the Makefile.
 This target utilizes the `DUMP_FMT` variable described in part one.

 ## Dep (.d) Files

 The final few lines of the Makefile deal with what are called dep files.
-Since make targets are reran based on changes to dependent files, modifications to header files are usually ignored.
+Since make targets are re-ran based on changes to dependent files, modifications to header files are usually ignored.
 No targets in the Makefile have stated dependencies on header files.
 Dep files are created after compilation and describe the header file dependencies of an object file.
-The contents of dep files are make targets that show the header file dependencies of a given object file.
+The contents of dep files are Make targets that show the header file dependencies of a given object file.
 Dep files are generated in this Makefile with the `-MMD` compiler option.
 This option will produce a `.d` with the same file name as the `.o` output file.